wolkenmilch/market-wave-dynamics/docs/ReadMe_doc.md

-# CryptoWaveDynamics
+# Market Wave Dynamics

-Dive into the intricate world of financial markets with the [CryptoWaveDynamics](https://juicyjons.github.io/CryptoWaveDynamics.html) model!
+Dive into the intricate world of financial markets with the [Market Wave Dynamics](https://wolkenmilch.github.io/market-wave-dynamics/) model!
 Inspired by Bitcoin trading dynamics, this simulation explores the behaviors and strategies of financial agents and how they shape the market landscape.

 Eager to experiment with the model or contribute to its growth?
-Dive into the [Documentation](Docs/Documentation.md) for detailed guidance and insights!
+Dive into the [Documentation](docs/Documentation.md) for detailed guidance and insights!

 ## Table of Contents
 - [What is it?](#what-is-it)